 - Bulk bin foods like dry beans, grains, nuts, seeds and dried fruits are likely to be cross-contaminated with gluten, so avoid these when preparing gluten free dishes.

-- Coffee, tea and hot cocoa – there are acceptable brands that are gluten free; however, some brands may be cross-contaminated during production.
+- Coffee, tea and hot cocoa – coffee and tea are naturally gluten-free; however, some brands may be cross-contaminated during production.
 Flavored coffees contain artificial and natural flavorings that may contain gluten.
 Read this article for more information on coffee and gluten.

 I hope this information will be useful to you as you prepare your holiday festivities.
 For a truly in-depth look at how to go about living a positive (and simple!) gluten-free life, be sure to grab a copy of The Gluten-Free Solution today!